Click here to view our map location O/S Ref: SO 61412

 There is a picnic site and a children’s’ playground, designed by the sculptor Andy Frost.

 Andy Frost drew inspiration from the history of the Dean as a working forest to provide the play furniture adjacent to Beechenhurst Lodge.
-His sculptures provide a stimulating experience for youngsters up to 12 years old.
+His sculptures provide a stimulating experience for children up to 12 years old.
 Various play structures represent aspects of timber production – children can clamber over an oak tree, an old wooden ship under construction, a man and horse leading an old cartload of logs, and woodmen with a crosscut saw, modern lumberjack with chainsaw.
 The history of mining in the Dean is also portrayed; swings and a ropeway are overlooked by a pithead cage tower, a sliding pole is incorporated into a beam engine used to pump mine water (the original is in the Dean Heritage Museum).

 ACCESS FOR ALL